nnattawat/serverless-todo/README.md

 # Serverless API for todo app
-Deploy a lambda function that running express server.
+Deploy a lambda function that running Express server.

 ## Runing locally